 Founder & CEO

 Diane Portnoy is founder and CEO of The Immigrant Learning Center, Inc. (ILC) in Malden, MA, located six miles north of Boston.
 Opened in November 1992, the not-for-profit organization’s mission gives immigrants a voice in three ways.
 The English Language Program provides free, year-round English classes to immigrant and refugee adults in Greater Boston to help them become successful workers, parents and community members.
-The Public Education Institute informs Americans about the economic and social contributions of immigrants in our society, and the Institute for Immigration Research, a joint venture with George Mason University, conducts research on the economic contributions of immigrants.
+The Public Education Institute informs Americans about immigrants and immigration in the United States, and the Institute for Immigration Research, a joint venture with George Mason University, conducts research on the economic contributions of immigrants.

 In this video from a 2011 swearing-in ceremony for new citizens, Diane shares her story of becoming a U.S. citizen.